Knights and Squires

 ~ Knights and Squires on Campaign ~

 A devoted incantor in the name of Humact and a courageous warrior, Michael joined the Order at the Gathering of 1113.
 He was knighted at the Gathering of 1114, the same day he also received the medal for Master of Thought for his work saving the ancestor Amethyst from an attack by an unknown predator who had been attacking the Lion’s pantheon.
 He was accepted as Warden of Orlagnon, the Isle of Peace.
 At the Gathering 1117, he stepped up to the role of Grandmaster, a position in which his thoughtfulness will serve him well.
+After the dragons reorganised their provinces, Michael accepted the position of King of the province of Siluria, where the Order resides.

 Sir Karen Aldain-Darkendale